Expert Answers to Top Common Omaha Lawn Care Questions

 7. “Do I really need professional sprinkler winterization?”

 Yes, unless you want repair bills in spring.
 Nebraska’s freeze-thaw cycles destroy inadequately winterized systems.
 Professional blowout uses commercial compressors that remove water homeowner equipment can’t reach.
-The cost of winterization typically costs <20% of one major repair.
+Winterization usually costs less than 20% of one major repair.

 8. “How often should I fertilize my lawn?”